silverstripe/silverstripe-totp-authenticator/README.md

 Please note that existing registered TOTP methods for users will not be usable on environments with different values for `SS_MFA_SECRET_KEY` than they were registered in.

-There are many ways to create a random secret key, on most Linux installations it can be achieved through `openssl`.
+There are many ways to create a random secret key, the easiest is by executing a `php` command on the command line.
 The secret key length depends on your specific information security controls, but 32 characters is a good baseline.

 ```
-openssl rand -base64 32
+php -r 'echo substr(base64_encode(random_bytes(32)), 0, 32) . "\n";'
 ```

 ### TOTP secret length